erizov/Professor/semester_13/lecture_91_blockchain_privacy/zk_starks/school.en.md

-# Zk Starks
+# ZK-STARKs (Zero-Knowledge Scalable Transparent Arguments of Knowledge)

 ## Simple Explanation

-ZK-STARKs (Zero-Knowledge Scalable Transparent Arguments of Knowledge) is an algorithm used to solve specific problems in computer science.
+ZK-STARKs (Zero-Knowledge Scalable Transparent Arguments of Knowledge) is an algorithm for solving specific problems in computer science.
+It performs a sequence of steps to process data and obtain results.

 ## Where It's Used

-- applying zk starks to solve specific tasks in zk;
-- using zk starks in production systems for starks;
-- integrating zk starks into data pipelines for process automation;
+- solving practical programming problems;
+- optimizing application and system performance;
+- processing and analyzing data;
+- automating processes in various fields;

 ## Example

-Specific example of zk starks:
+Consider a specific example of how zk-starks (zero-knowledge scalable transparent arguments of knowledge) works:

-1. Data preparation: input data for zk starks (specific format and structure)
+1. Data preparation: [specific input data]
-2. Algorithm application: sequence of steps of zk starks to process data
+2. Algorithm application: [specific steps]
-3. Result: specific result of algorithm work with interpretation
+3. Result: [specific result]

+The algorithm performs operations sequentially, processing data according to specific rules.

 ## Self-Check Questions

 ### Basic

-1. What does the zk starks algorithm do?
+1. What does the zk-starks (zero-knowledge scalable transparent arguments of knowledge) algorithm do?
-2. In what situations is zk starks used?
+2. In what situations is zk-starks (zero-knowledge scalable transparent arguments of knowledge) used?
 3. What data is needed for the algorithm to work?

 ### Intermediate

-1. How does zk starks handle edge cases?
+1. How does zk-starks (zero-knowledge scalable transparent arguments of knowledge) handle edge cases?
-2. What are the advantages and disadvantages of zk starks?
+2. What are the advantages and disadvantages of zk-starks (zero-knowledge scalable transparent arguments of knowledge)?
-3. Can the performance of zk starks be improved?
+3. Can the performance of zk-starks (zero-knowledge scalable transparent arguments of knowledge) be improved?

 ### Advanced

-1. What is the time complexity of zk starks?
+1. What is the time complexity of zk-starks (zero-knowledge scalable transparent arguments of knowledge)?
-2. How does zk starks work with large volumes of data?
+2. How does zk-starks (zero-knowledge scalable transparent arguments of knowledge) work with large volumes of data?
-3. How can zk starks be optimized?
+3. How can zk-starks (zero-knowledge scalable transparent arguments of knowledge) be optimized?

 ## Practical Tasks

 ### Level 1 (Easy)

-Perform a simple operation with the zk starks algorithm.
+Perform a simple operation with the zk-starks (zero-knowledge scalable transparent arguments of knowledge) algorithm.
 Use a small dataset (3-5 elements) and output the result.

 ### Level 2 (Medium)

-Apply the zk starks algorithm to a more complex dataset.
+Apply the zk-starks (zero-knowledge scalable transparent arguments of knowledge) algorithm to a more complex dataset.
 Analyze the result and explain each step of the algorithm's operation.

 ### Level 3 (Advanced)

-Write an implementation of the zk starks algorithm in a programming language.
+Write an implementation of the zk-starks (zero-knowledge scalable transparent arguments of knowledge) algorithm in a programming language.
 Add error handling, input validation, tests, and documentation.